A Partner You Can Trust

 We take our obligations very seriously and have implemented a number of programs to ensure we provide our clients with the best possible solutions.

 Quality Management Program

-To promote continuous improvement in service quality, we maintain a current ISO 9001:2015 registered quality management program.
+To promote continuous improvement in service quality, PLC maintains a current ISO 9001:2015 registered quality management program.

-Our quality management program, which provides independent confirmation that PLC meets the requirements of ISO 9001.
+Our quality management program is annually audited by BSI to confirm that PLC is compliant with the requirements of ISO 9001.

 Additionally, our program is compliant with and audited against:

 - CSA N286.7-16 Quality Assurance of Analytical, Scientific, and Design Computer Programs for Nuclear Power Plants

 - CSA N299.1-16 Quality Assurance Program – Category 1

 - CSA N286-12 Management System Requirements for Nuclear Facilities

 PLC Fire Safety Engineering (PLC) understands our obligations under the Occupational Health and Safety Act, R.S.O., 1990 c.0.1 and related regulations, and we are committed to meeting them.